Margo Hughes: Affair with Hal and her pregnancy

 Margo's first crisis came when Barbara Ryan decided that she wanted Tom back.
-She set it up so that he would believe they slept together.
+She set it up so that he would believe they had sex.
 When Tom told Margo about the "affair", she planned to divorce him.
 Luckily, she found out that there was no affair.
 She and Tom reconciled and she became pregnant.
 However, Margo miscarried the baby.
 Still despondent over the miscarriage, she was crushed when Tom went to Washington DC to work on the crime commission.
 During Tom's absence, Margo confided in her best friend, Hal Munson.
 Believing her marriage was over, they began an affair.
 Soon after Tom returned, he and Margo decided to put their marriage back together.
 When Margo learned that she was pregnant (with Hal's baby) she fled the country.
 Tom found her in Greece and ended up delivering her son, Adam.
 Tom agreed to raise Adam as his own.